-Investigating the possibility of danger or harm, etc. (risk assessment) involves identifying the danger or harm associated with work and evaluating the risk (combination of the severity of injury or diseases and the possibility of their occurrence).
-Based on the results of such investigation business operators are obliged to make the effort to take the necessary measures to prevent danger or health impairment to workers.
+Investigating of Risks or Hazards, etc. (risk assessment) consists of identifying the danger or harm associated with work and evaluating the risk (combination of the severity of injury or disease and the possibility of its occurrence).
+Based on the results of such investigation, business operators are obliged to make efforts to take necessary measures to prevent danger or health impairment of workers.

-Employer's obligation to make efforts under the revised Industrial Safety and Health Act (Enforced in April 2006)
+Business operators' obligation to make efforts under the revised Industrial Safety and Health Act (Enforced in April 2006)

-Procedure of implementation [1] Identification of the risks and hazards involved in work [2] Estimation of risk for the risks or hazards identified [3] Setting the priority for reducing the estimated risk [4] Discussion and implementation of risk reduction measures [5] Recording risk assessment and risk reduction measures
+Procedure of implementation

+[1] Identification of hazards involved in work

+[2] Estimation of risk for the identified hazards

+[3] Setting the priority for reducing the estimated risk

+[4] Examining risk reduction measures and its implementation

+[5] Recording results of the risk assessment and risk reduction measures